 - Observing patterns of ants or small insects in their natural habitat.

 - Climbing a tree.

-Brush-drawing is a technique using a detailed paintbrush and watercolors.
-Your student should lightly tap their wet paintbrush on a paper towel after wetting the paintbrush with paint.
-Then they can “brush-draw” their observations into their journal.
+Brush-drawing is a technique using a detailed paintbrush and watercolor paint.
+To brush-draw, dip the wet paintbrush into watercolor paint and then lightly tap the brush on a paper towel before painting on the journal.
+A travel watercolor set is ideal for nature journaling.
 To start a nature journal, your student will need a nature journal and a travel watercolor set.

-Nature lore is literature written by a naturalist and is designed to pique interest in the outdoors.
+Nature lore is literature written by a naturalist designed to pique interest in the natural world.
+If you are able to include a physical object study that coordinates with the nature lore reading, it will enhance the lesson.
 Quality nature lore is often vintage and best read at a slow pace.
 Charlotte Mason recommends one 10 minute nature lore lesson per week, reading only 4-5 pages per lesson.
 Some beloved classics include: